 If the DSLR is the older, larger uncle to the mirrorless camera, the compact camera is the diminuitive cousin: these cameras are typically much smaller than the DSLR and mirrorless camera.
 This size difference is due to compact cameras' lack of an interchangeable lens and their generally smaller sensors.
 With the compact camera, you can get somewhat smaller, cheaper cameras at the expense of shooting flexibility, low-light performance and general image quality.

 It's also worth noting that you may hear other terms used to describe mirrorless cameras, including 'Compact System Cameras (CSC)' and 'Electronic Viewfinder Interchangeable Lens (EVIL).'
-Recognizing this flexible terminology, we also have a compact system camera page.
+Recognizing this flexible terminology, we also have a compact system cameras page.